Around the world, we work to protect the well-being of children caught up in natural, man-made and complex emergencies.

 Standards, coordination and accountability

-World Vision is a signatory to the Red Cross Code of Conduct and we are committed to implementing emergency programs in line with the Sphere Project's Humanitarian Charter and Minimum Standards in Humanitarian Response.
+We are a signatory to the Red Cross Code of Conduct and we are committed to implementing emergency programs in line with the Sphere Project's Humanitarian Charter and Minimum Standards in Humanitarian Response.

-World Vision is member of the Humanitarian Accountability Partnership (HAP) and, keeping in line with the HAP principles, we are working to be more accountable to communities in our emergency responses.
+We are a member of the Humanitarian Accountability Partnership (HAP) and, keeping in line with the HAP principles, we are working to be more accountable to communities in our emergency responses.

 - See how coordination is crucial to effectiveness in our case study of nutrition programming in South Sudan